sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 }
 ```

-But later I convinced myself that I should, as with locales, let the user choose from any of the four forms (or no normalization at all).
+But later I convinced myself that I should, as with locales, let the user choose from any of the four forms, or, if not specific, perform no normalization at all.
+This is a risk that I'm trusting Tidy users with, but at this point I feel OK with it.

 Here's how I wrote the choose-your-own-normalization-form function: